-The DL unsubsidized Stafford loan is not need-based and students are responsible for paying any interest that accrues while in school.
-Students have the option allowing the interest to capitalize during enrollment, grace, and deferment periods.
-Students may borrow up to a combination of $20,500 of Stafford loans each academic year, if eligible ($8,500 of subsidized and $12,000 of unsubsidized Stafford), or a total of $20,500 of unsubsidized Stafford loan.
+All loans are education loans that must be repaid.
+The DL Unsubsidized loan is not need-based and students are responsible for paying any interest that accrues while in school.
+Students have the option of allowing the interest to capitalize during enrollment, grace, and deferment periods.
+Students may borrow up to a total of $20,500 of Unsubsidized loan for each academic year.
+Students may borrow no more than $138,500 of combined Subsidized & Unsubsidized loans.
+Students may also make interest payments while in school.

 Alternative or private loans are credit-based loans made available to students who are unable to finance their cost of education with the federal student loan programs.
-Alternative/private loans can be expensive due to the changeability of interests and fees applied on the loan amount.
+Alternative/private loans can be expensive due to the fluctuating interest rates and fees applied on the loan amount.
 Depending on the student/borrower’s credit score and borrowing history, most lenders charge a quarterly variable interest rate plus a supplemental loan fee at repayment.
 Although these loans are not based on a student’s need, other financial resources are always considered when determining the eligible amount for the loan.
 No combination of any financial assistance may exceed the total cost of attendance for each academic year.

 Bar examination loans are offered to graduate candidates only.
 These are credit-based loans made available through various lenders to cover expenses for living and bar review courses following graduation.
 Certain restrictions apply, including the processing time before and after graduation, loan limits, and other credit criteria.
 All disbursements for the Bar loan are sent directly to the borrower.

-Repayment of the emergency loan must be made in the Business Office.
-The maximum repayment period is 60 days after the application date, but it cannot in any event exceed the student’s graduation date.
+Repayment of the emergency loan must be made to the Business Office.
+The maximum repayment period is 60 days after the application date, but cannot in any event exceed the student’s graduation date.
 In all cases, however, when the Business Office receives any other fund sources for a student who has the emergency loan outstanding, such funds will be applied first to the repayment of the loan.

 Students must be currently enrolled at Whittier Law School to qualify for the Harris Memorial emergency loan fund.
-No emergency loans can be made before the first day of classes or after the last day of final exams for any enrollment period.
+No emergency loans can be made before the first day of classes or after the last day of classes for any enrollment period.
 Funds in the emergency loan account are limited and in the event the loan funds are depleted, no loan can be made until funds are available.

 To make public interest law careers more financially feasible for Whittier Law graduates, the Whittier Law School Public Interest Law Foundation (WPILF) and the Law School administration established a Loan Repayment Assistance Program (LRAP) in 2002, with the first grants awarded in May 2003 and July 2003.
 The 2002 feasibility study indicated that LRAP was a necessary institutional commitment to support the work of the Center for Children’s Rights (CCR), the WPILF Summer Grant Program, the Externship Program, and a Whittier curriculum emphasizing the legal needs of the under-represented.

-The College Cost Reduction and Access Act of 2007 (CCRAA) offers federal student loan borrowers with high debt relative to income an opportunity to choose lower monthly payments through a new repayment option entitled Income-Based Repayment (IBR).
+The College Cost Reduction and Access Act of 2007 (CCRAA) offers federal student loan borrowers with high debt relative to income an opportunity to choose lower monthly payments through a repayment option entitled Income-Based Repayment (IBR).
 It also offers loan forgiveness after 10 years of public service employment.